For Developers

 operator.
 This approach works extraordinarily well, and introduces no problems externally because none of these functions/symbols are exported.

-Calling the C-library with pointer-to-pointers
+Calling the C-library with pointers and pointer-to-pointers

 as input, in C **tpsa

 .
-In Julia, this works automatically for Vector{<:Union{TPS64,ComplexTPS64}}
+In Julia, this works automatically for AbstractArray{<:Union{TPS64,ComplexTPS64}}

 by specifying the C argument type in the C call as ::Ptr{TPS64}